 In September 2006, the Netherlands requested the foreign military sale of up to nine CH-47F helicopters with the common avionics architecture system and the upgrade of 11 CH-47D helicopters to CH-47F configuration, including the CAAS cockpit.
 An order for six new helicopters was placed in February 2007.
 The Netherlands received its first two CH-47F Chinook heavy-lift helicopters in October 2012.

-In April 2008, Canada requested the sale of six used CH-47D helicopters from the US for short-term deployment to Afghanistan in April 2008.
+Canada requested the sale of six used CH-47D helicopters from the US for short-term deployment to Afghanistan in April 2008.
 The first CH-47D was delivered in November 2008.
-Also in April 2008, Canada issued a request for proposal to Boeing for the longer term procurement of 16 medium-to-heavy lift (MHLH) Chinook helicopters.
-In August 2009, Canada entered into a contract with Boeing to buy 15 CH-47Fs, which are scheduled to be delivered in 2013-2014.
+Also, in April 2008, Canada issued a request for proposal to Boeing for the long-term procurement of 16 medium-to-heavy lift (MHLH) Chinook helicopters.
+In August 2009, Canada entered a $1.15bn contract with Boeing to buy 15 CH-47Fs.

-In December 2009, the UK Government announced the purchase of 24 CH-47F Chinooks, which are scheduled to be delivered from 2013.
-In August 2011, Boeing was again contracted for $2.51bn to provide 14 new CH-47 Chinook helicopters to the UK Royal Air Force.
-Deliveries will be completed between 2013 and 2015.
+In December 2009, the UK Government announced the purchase of 24 CH-47F Chinooks.
+In August 2011, Boeing won a $2.51bn contract to provide 14 new CH-47 Chinook helicopters to the UK Royal Air Force.
+The first flight took place in March 2013.

-The CH-46F was approved for full-rate production and entered operational service in August 2007.
-In February 2008, the US Army ordered another 11 new-build helicopters, bringing the number of new CH-47F ordered to 59.
+CH-46F was approved for full-rate production and entered operational service in August 2007.
+In February 2008, the US Army ordered another 11 newbuild helicopters, bringing the number of new CH-47F ordered to 59.

-In August 2008, Boeing received a $4.3bn five-year contract from the US Army for 191 CH-47F helicopters, 109 new-build and 72 remanufactured.
+In August 2008, Boeing received a $4.3bn five-year contract from the US Army for 191 CH-47F helicopters, of which 109 will be newbuilds and 72 remanufactured.
 Boeing delivered the first helicopter in February 2009.
-Final deliveries will conclude by 2015.
-The contract also has provision for a priced option to procure 24 additional aircraft.
+The contract has a provision for a priced option to order 24 additional aircraft.
 The 300th helicopter was delivered in October 2014.

-Australia ordered seven CH-47Fs in March 2010, which are scheduled to substitute CH-47Ds between 2014 and 2017.
-The first two are scheduled to enter service in 2014 and the other five by 2017.
-In December 2011, it ordered two CH-47D Chinook transport helicopters for domestic use.
+Australia ordered seven CH-47Fs in March 2010 to substitute CH-47Ds and the first two CH-47Fs entered service in May 2015.
+In December 2011, the country ordered two CH-47D Chinook transport helicopters for domestic use.